d-wiltshire/Student-Success/README.md

 This process involved the following:
 * Dropping the K-8th grade columns
-* Converting all blank values to NaNs
+* Converting all blank values in the 9th-12th columns to NaNs
-* Converting all NaNs to a placeholder to use for filtering
+* Converting all NaNs in the 9th-12th columns to a placeholder to use for filtering
-* Filtering the dataset to include only columns that included a positive number in at least one of the 9th-12th grade columns
+* Filtering the dataset to include only rows that included a positive number in at least one of the 9th-12th grade columns

 (insert images - use poverty dataset)